 Not all stone is hard, and natural stone only comes in so many colors.
-To get the range of colors needed to make a mosaic, softer varieties of stone such as honey onyx (actually a calcite) are sometimes all that is available for a particular color.
+To get the range of colors needed to make a mosaic, softer varieties of stone are sometimes all that is available for a particular color.
+One example is honey onyx (actually a calcite).
 This is especially true when you are discussing affordable types of stone.
 Sure, emeralds are a rich green, but they are also relatively rare, small and expensive.

-Glass is non-porous, and thus water cannot penetrate into it and then freeze and expand, which causes porous stone to crack and flack away.
-Keep in mind that the reason we have so many ancient Greek and Roman mosaics left after all the millennia is that the Mediterranean climate is relatively warm and dry.
+Glass is non-porous, and thus water cannot penetrate into it and then freeze and expand.
+But it can cause porous stone to crack and flack away.
+Keep in mind that the reason we have so many ancient Greek and Roman mosaics after millennia is that the Mediterranean climate is relatively warm and dry.
 It also helped that many of the ones we now have were buried for centuries.

-Remember that not all marble mosaic tile is technically marble, and even if it were, marble isn’t that hard, and it is also susceptible to chemical damage by naturally occurring substances.
-For example, the products of decaying organic matter such as rotting leaves are acidic.
+Remember that not all marble mosaic tile is technically marble, and even if it were, marble isn’t that hard.
+It is also susceptible to chemical damage by naturally occurring substances.
+For example, decaying organic matter such as rotting leaves produces acid.
 Marble dissolves in acid.
-(You can actually listen to mable fizz when you pour vinegar on it.)
+(You can actually listen to marble fizz when you pour vinegar on it).
 This is how the acid rain from automobile exhaust in European cities has melted ancient statues.
 Other varieties of stone are also vulnerable to organic acids and other natural substances.

 How To Make Marble Mosaics Last

-Marble (and the other stone types described as marble) are best used for indoor mosaics where water cannot pool on the surface.
-However, marble can be used outdoors provided you seal it very well with a tile and grout sealer and check the seal every few years to make sure that water is still beading on the surface instead of soaking in and wetting it.
-This really isn’t extra work.
-Even if you used non-porous glass tile, you would still need to seal the mosaic and periodically check the seal because the grout between the tiles is porous and vulnerable to freeze damage.
+Marble mosaic cutting strips (and the other stone types described as marble) work best for indoor mosaics where water cannot pool on the surface.
+However, marble can hold up outdoors provided you seal it very well with a tile and grout sealer and check the seal every few years.
+(Make sure that water is still beading on the surface instead of soaking in).
+Sealing and periodic checking are advised with all outdoor mosaics because grout is porous and vulnerable to freeze damage.

-Outdoor mosaics made from marble should be on vertical surfaces such as walls instead of horizontal surfaces such as the seats of benches or walkways.
+Outdoor marble mosaics should be on vertical surfaces such as walls instead of horizontal surfaces such as bench seats or paths.